talhavawda/student-lab-sectioning/ifs-solver/Readme.md

         so that there is no extra requests above the capacity for these courses (the number of requests matches the capacity), and ran the solver to obtain a complete solution
-        - I did this as I want a complete solution that I can use to do the Minimal Perturbation experimentation part - making changes to the input and resolving
+        - I did this as I want a complete solution that I can use to do the Minimal Perturbation experimentation part - making changes to the input and resolving.

 10. Creating modified inputs (adding new or updating student course requests) to this problem instance and processing them (will be using the 2020-Sem1-CAES-Wvl-no-extra-requests instance as it gives a complete initial solution)